yacy/yacy_search_server/help/Surftips.md

 Surftips displays shared or suggested links.

+Retired Blog and Wiki peer announcements are no longer converted into surftips.

 Use it to browse peer-provided recommendations when the feature is enabled.

 ## What You Can Do Here